28 of the Best Cursive Fonts in 2025 for Your Logo and Brand

 Brush cursive fonts

-A modern brush font with a hint of classic Americana.america font cursive logo
+A modern brush font with a hint of classic Americana, America is a free font that’s a great choice for any designer working on a budget.

 Best cursive Canva fonts